-■ Continuous signals -- discrete time
+Continuous signals -- discrete time

-As we'll emphasize below, action potential responses can also interpreted in terms of a single scalar continuous value-the spike frequency-at the ith time interval.
+As we'll emphasize below, action potential responses can also interpreted in terms of a single scalar continuous value--the spike frequency relative to an assumed temporal window, at the ith time interval.
 Here we ignore the fine-scale temporal structure of a neuron's voltage changes.

-The continuous signal, discrete time model gives us the standard the basic building block for the majority of networks considered in this course.
-It is also the model used in so-called "connectionist" approaches.
+The continuous signal, discrete time model gives us the standard the basic building block for so-called "connectionist" models, and is often associated with the phrase "neural networks".
+We'll study these networks in more depth in later lectures.

 Both of the above two classes are useful for large scale models (thousands of neurons).
 Below, we'll see how the continuous signal model is an approximation of the "leaky integrate and fire" model.
 The leaky integrate and fire model is an example of a structure-less continuous-time model.

-■ Structure-less continuous-time
+Structure-less continuous-time

-Quantifies the "Slow potential model" shown in the figure above.
+The structure-less continuous-time model quantifies the "Slow potential model" shown in the figure above.
 These are analog models, and more realistic than discrete models.
-Emphasizes nonlinear dynamics, dynamic threshold, refractory period, membrane voltage oscillations.
+They are used to study nonlinear dynamics, dynamic threshold, refractory period, membrane voltage oscillations.
 Behavior in networks is represented by systems of coupled differential equations.